DanL-code/Android_Practice/README.md

 # Android_Practice

 ## Introduction
-ListApp is an Android application that provides a simple yet functional web browsing experience.
+This project is an Android application that provides a simple yet functional web browsing experience.
 It allows users to navigate web pages, manage bookmarks, and maintain a browsing history within a user-friendly interface.
 The app is built using Java and leverages the WebView component to enable web navigation and browsing.

 ## Features
 **Web Browsing**: Users can load and view web pages directly within the app using the built-in WebView component.